DB: Legislative framework for commercial superfunds

 - Current position and projected timings

-The pensions roadmap released alongside the Bill says that any "substantial changes the PPF Board wish to make to the levy, will come into force the financial year that begins after Royal Assent (indicatively here, April 2027)."
+The roadmap released alongside the Bill in 2025 said that any "substantial changes the PPF Board wish to make to the levy, will come into force the financial year that begins after Royal Assent (indicatively here, April 2027)."

 In November 2025, the PPF launched a consultation on its plans for the 2026/27 PPF levy and gave an update on the approach it intends to take.
 In February 2026, the PPF confirmed that it will set a zero levy for 2026/27 for conventional DB schemes.